“All of humanity’s problems stem from man’s inability to sit quietly in a room alone.”

 I recently read a short piece in the Guardian titled, “This column will change your life: just sit down and think.”
 It began with the above quote and noted a recent scientific study that showed how people detest spending even a few minutes alone in a room just thinking—almost half prefer giving themselves electric shocks during that time!
 The study also revealed that even with sufficient leisure time, almost no one spends it just thinking.

 A possible explanation comes from the psychologist Steve Taylor’s recent book, Back To Sanity: Healing the Madness of Our Minds.
 Taylor argues that the “urge to immerse our attention in external things is so instinctive that we’re scarcely aware of it.”
 The cause of this phenomenon is the state of psychological discord that Taylor calls “humania,”(human madness) which is a product of our ego-separateness.
 (It also is the cause of the major problems facing humanity like warfare, oppression, and environmental destruction.)
 We mistakenly believe that we are isolated individuals encased inside our heads.
-Thus we fear that if we dwell on what’s inside, we will experience loneliness.
+Thus we fear that if we dwell on what’s inside, we will experience loneliness and anxiety.
 In response, we distract ourselves with constant activity.

 Taylor argues that this psychic discord manifests itself primarily as continuous “thought chatter” which makes us feel incomplete.
 We experience not serenity but the “madness of constant wanting,” of material possessions, happiness, power, fame, money, sex or whatever else we think will make us complete.
 While some are more affected by humania than others, Taylor believes that most modern Westerners suffer from this psychic discord caused by ego-separateness while, surprisingly, indigenous people generally do not.